How To File A Clergy Sex Abuse Lawsuit In Illinois (2026)

 What Allegations Go Into a Sexual Assault Civil Lawsuit?

-To begin a lawsuit for clergy sexual abuse in Illinois, you need to establish that you were forced into sexual activity while you were not able to give consent.
-You may need to show that you had a mental disability or illness that didn’t let you understand what you were doing or that you were under the legal age of consent.
+Similarly, you did not consent if you had a mental disability or illness that didn’t let you understand what you were doing, or if you were under the legal age of consent.
 An experienced clergy sexual abuse attorney can provide a listening ear and compassionate support in building a strong claim against the perpetrator.

 Damages Survivors Can Seek in Clergy Abuse Cases in Illinois